TruptiAShetty/Devlop/env/ec2/README.md

 - If we want to switch from one workspace to another workspace we will use a command.
               "command: terraform workspace select <workpsace name>

-## Manual steps for the creation of ec2 instances in Prod environment :
+## Manual steps for the creation of ec2 instances in `Prod` environment :

 - Check out the code from the gitlab https://www.wingd.com/gitlab/wide2/aws_infra_terraform.git & git checkout terraform_scripts
 - cd to the env folder and then we can see the of ec2 & rds
 - cd to ec2 folder and then type command "terraform workspace" by typing this command .
-It can been shown in which workspace basically we are in the "default" workspace.
+It can been shown in which workspace basically we are in the `default` workspace.
        NOTE :Workspaces in Terraform are simply independently managed state files.
 A workspace contains everything that Terraform needs to manage a given collection of infrastructure, and separate Workspaces function like completely separate working directories.
 We can manage multiple environments with Workspaces.
 - Change the parameter vpc_id in prod-terraform.tfvars (which is created from the env/vpc folder)
 - Change the parameter subnet_id in prod-terraform.tfvars (which is created from env/vpc folder).
 According to the requirement ec2 should deploy in the private_subnet so pass the parameter of subnet_id as a private_subnet.